awsdocs/aws-iot-docs/developerguide/iot-lambda-rule.md

        # Parse the JSON message
        eventText = json.dumps(event)

-       # Print the parsed JSON message to the console; you can view this text in the Monitoring tab in the Lambda console or in the CloudWatch Logs console
+       # Print the parsed JSON message to the console.
+You can view this text in the Monitoring tab in the AWS Lambda console or in the Amazon CloudWatch Logs console.
        print('Received event: ', eventText)

        # Create an SNS client